-The bill, introduced by Senator Menendez, aims to enhance awareness and accessibility of tuition and fee exemptions for students who are or have been in foster or other residential care.
-It amends Sections 54.366 and 54.367 of the Education Code to require the Texas Education Agency and the Texas Higher Education Coordinating Board to develop outreach programs targeting students in grades 9 through 12.
-These programs will provide informational materials about the exemptions to residential child-care facilities, foster parents, and educational institutions.
-The language in the bill updates the grade range from "9-12" to "9 through 12" and specifies the inclusion of various stakeholders in the outreach efforts.
+The bill, introduced by Senator Menndez, aims to enhance awareness and accessibility of tuition and fee exemptions for students in foster care or other residential care at public institutions of higher education.
+It amends Sections 54.366 and 54.367 of the Education Code to require the Texas Education Agency and the Texas Higher Education Coordinating Board to develop outreach programs specifically targeting students in grades 9 through 12.
+These programs will provide informational materials about the exemptions to residential child-care facilities, foster parents, and schools.
+The language has been updated to clarify the grade range and the entities that should receive this information.

 Statutes affected: Introduced: Education Code 54.366, Education Code 54.367 (Education Code 54)